Fleet roadside assistance comparison: Which is best?

 When you have car trouble, the clock is ticking and you need to get back onto the road fast.
 While some auto clubs are rolling out or are developing mobile apps as part of traditional services, placing a phone call for a service request can have an impact on how quickly a driver gets help.

-You can also track the service time on the app with accurate GPS data, and watch the service vehicle drive to your location.
+You can also track the service time on the app with accurate GPS data, and watch the service vehicle drive to your location (where available).
 This gives the driver assurance on how soon someone will be there and also allows your fleet dispatchers to update customers or receiving areas that the driver will be late, if needed.

 With seamless integration with MyGeotab fleet management software and the Geotab Drive mobile app, Geotab Roadside gets your vehicles back on the road and back to business.